Classification of Grothendieck rings of complex fusion categories of multiplicity one up to rank six: The list of fusion rings of multiplicity one up to rank six

-This section provides the full list of $72$ fusion rings of multiplicity one up to rank $6$, together with additional data as whether it is a complex Grothendieck ring, a fusion category model (when known), and properties.
-If a fusion ring does not check the zero spectrum (resp. extended cyclotomic, Drinfeld center, Schur product) criterion then it will be qualified as \emph{non-Czero} (resp. \emph{non-cyclo}, \emph{non-Drinfeld}, \emph{non-Schur}), and so ruled out from any (resp. complex, complex, unitary) categorification.
-Otherwise it is Czero (resp. cyclo, Drinfeld, Schur) by default, except for the non-cyclo, on which the Drinfeld criterion was not tested.
+If a fusion ring does not check the Schur product (resp.
+Drinfeld center, d-number, extended cyclotomic, Lagrange, zero spectrum) criterion Theorem \ref{thm:schur} (resp. \ref{thm:drinfeld}, \ref{thm:Dnumb}, \ref{thm:cyclo}, \ref{thm:lagrange}, \ref{thm:zero}) then it will be qualified as \emph{non-Schur} (resp. \emph{non-Drinfeld}, \emph{non-d-number}, \emph{non-cyclo}, \emph{non-Lagrange}, \emph{non-Czero}), and so ruled out from unitary (resp. pivotal complex, complex, complex, any, any) categorification.
+Otherwise it is Schur (resp.
+Drinfeld, d-number, cyclo, Lagrange, Czero) by default, except for the non-cyclo ones, on which the Drinfeld criteria, d-number and Lagrange were not tested.
+The \emph{type} of a fusion ring is the list of FPdim of the basic elements.
 Each commutative fusion ring is provided by its formal codegrees (with multiplicities) in decreasing order (exact form if quadratic, otherwise numerical with equation), then the reader can easily checked the Drinfeld criterion in cyclo case.
 The non-Czero ones are also provided by indices $(i_1, \dots, i_9)$ applying on Theorem \ref{thm:zero}.
 Let $\alpha_r$ denotes the number $2\cos(\pi/r)$, so $\alpha_3=1$, $\alpha_4=\sqrt{2}$, $\alpha_5=(1+\sqrt{5})/2$, $\alpha_6=\sqrt{3}$.
+For each rank the fusion rings are numbered with \textnumero.
 Finally, the fusion rings which admit a complex categorification are marked with $\star$.